lisa-pinto/thesis-site/content/post/HCF Algorithm.md

 </div>
 <div style="padding:5%;justify-content: center;">
 <img src="/images/persian.jpg" style="width:200px;">
-<br>Persian tiles are notable for their intricate geometry
+<br>Persian tiles are notable for their intricate geometry.
 </div>
 <div style="padding:5%;justify-content: center;">
 <img src="/images/pietra.jpg" style="width:200px;">
-<br>Pietra dura was started by the italians but was widely used by the mughals.
+<br>the Italians pioneered Pietra dura but was adopted by the mughals.
 </div>
 </div>
 {{< /rawhtml >}}

-They all have one thing in common: They are based on Patterns of smaller components fitting into a bigger space &nbsp;
+They all have one thing in common: They are based on patterns of smaller components fitting into a bigger space &nbsp;

 &nbsp;